 We’ve been working on the makeover of the living room in our beach condo for months and I’m finally starting to put the finishing touches on the room!

-Thus, began my search for the perfect fabric and oh, what an epic search it was!
+Thus, began my search for the perfect curtain fabric and oh, what an epic search it was!
 I wanted something neutral with just a little bit of a pattern to add interest, but not fight with the other patterns that we already had in the room.
 As a total aside – yes, there is a lot of pattern in this room!
 But I adore mixing patterns and I believe that if done carefully, you can mix several patterns in the same space and wind up with a terrific looking room.

 I ordered oodles of fabric samples online and shopped every local store I could think, all to no avail.
 So frustrating.
 But then, THEN(!), I remembered that we recently had a brand new mega fabric store called The Interior Alternative open here in Greensboro, NC.
 I found the PERFECT fabric there!
 Don’t worry – you can take advantage of this awesome resource even if you don’t live near one of their six locations – read more below.

-Back to the draperies – after spending a few days in my sewing room, this is what the windows in the living room are looking like today!
+Back to the draperies – after spending a few days busy in my sewing room, this is what the windows in the living room are looking like today!
 My two “helpers” just had to be in the pictures even though Buddy looks like he’s playing peek-a-boo behind the chair leg on the deck.

 Let me tell you more about The Interior Alternative, because this is a place that you NEED to know about, even if you don’t live near one of their locations!